gryp17/Angular-google-charts/README.md

 <div responsive-google-chart chart-config="myChart.config"></div>
 ```

 #### Using the "preprocess" callback function

 The preprocess function is an optional middleware function can be used to preprocess the chartConfig.data before passing it to the google charts library.
 It is also run every time the page is resized which allows us to modify the data dynamically based on the page resolution.

+It receives one parameter:

+* data - the data that was passed in chartConfig.data

 The javascript: